forestgrape/coronavirus/index.md

 ### tissue tropism
 The tissue needs to provide the right environment around the target cells.
-* The spike proteins of coronaviruses needs to be cleaved for cell entry.
-This cleaving can require the right physiological conditions [Holmes](#holmes).
+* The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
+This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

 ### cell tropism